 Here is the legal way to avoid brokerage fee when importing goods from USA into Canada with courier companies like UPS, or FedEx, without driving hundreds of miles to the port of entry.

-When you want to order some goods for personal use from US into Canada, you want it to be delivered fast and cheap.
+When you want to order some goods for personal use from the US into Canada, you want it to be delivered fast and cheap.
 It can be orders from eBay, and many other stores across US.
 Many eBay sellers do not deal with UPS anymore because of outrageous customs brokerage fees.
-Usually buyers face this fee only at the door, when package is delivered.
+Usually buyers face this fee only at the door, when the package is delivered.

 It is called C.O.D. (collect on delivery) invoice which includes duties and taxes for imported goods, and UPS customs brokerage fees and other UPS fees like collect on delivery fee, bill integrity fee, taxes on the fees and so on.
 This C.O.D. bill is usually about 50% of the item’s price!
 Of course duties and taxes must be paid, but it is usually from 5% to 15% for casual goods (no alcohol, or tobacco, or other goods for which duties applied) depending on the province.

 Depending on the order’s price, UPS Customs Brokerage Fee varies up to 50%.
-For example, for the order of $40.01 the brokerage fee is $19.45 + tax, according to the table at UPS website.
+For example, for the order of $40.01 the brokerage fee is $19.45 + tax, according to the table on UPS website.
 If you still want to use the advantage of pretty fast, guaranteed, and trackable UPS ground service to ship your imported goods from US into Canada, You do NOT have to pay UPS brokerage fees!

-You are allowed to self clear your personal shipments and pay any duty/taxes owing at an office other than where the goods are being held.
+You are allowed to self-clear your personal shipments and pay any duty/taxes owing at an office other than where the goods are being held.
 You do NOT have to be in the port of entry to clear your items!